s2e-lab/model-evolution/scripts/README.md

 - [Git](https://git-scm.com/downloads)
 - [HuggingFace](https://huggingface.co/) account
 - [SSH](https://huggingface.co/docs/hub/en/security-git-ssh) keys for HuggingFace.
+- [GeckoDriver](https://github.com/mozilla/geckodriver/releases) for Selenium (for SFConvertBot data collection)
+- [Firefox](https://www.mozilla.org/en-US/firefox/new/) browser (for SFConvertBot data collection)

+**All scripts were tested on Windows 10 and macOS.
+The scripts should work on Linux as well, but we did not test them on this platform.**

 ## Setup
 - Install the required packages using `pip install -r requirements.txt`